Using Kodi to stream live cricket via the internet

 You install Kodi and then a quick google search will lead you in the direction of add-ons that provide access to sports channels.
 Installation of add-ons isn’t a simple one-click process, but nor is it rocket science and there are step-by-step instructions online.

 Having installed an add-on, you will then have access to a (quite possibly enormous) list of TV channels.
-It’s up to you to either flick through them or work out which one’s showing the event you’re keen to watch.
+You can either flick through them or revisit Google to work out which one’s showing the IPL or Test match or whatever it is you want to watch.

 Subscribing to watch cricket, not sport